alexeyinkin/eb-1a/1-process/README.md

 ## Day 334

 On October 29, I have picked up my passport.
+For that, I showed my second passport and paid the delivery fee in cash.
+The receptionist said that those without the second passport normally show their driver's license.

 At the designated address was still FedEx and not TLS Contact.
 It could be that in small cities local branches buy franchises from multiple companies.